 Image: Tontan Travel | CC

 For anyone who's been hiking in the mountains of North America, and some parts of Europe, potential bear encounters are a normal part of outdoor activities.
 However, for most other countries, we are not familiar with such a risk and are unaware of what to expect in these environments.
-For many travellers to Japan, it's quite a surprise to find out that we do indeed share the mountains with bears, and the number of sightings has been increasing for the past 15 years .
-It then comes as a further surprise that despite how cautious Japanese culture normally is regarding safety in most aspects of daily life, compared to North America there seems to be less proactive effort for the prevention and control of bear attacks.
+For many travellers to Japan, it's quite a surprise to find out that we do indeed share the mountains with bears, and the number of sightings have been increasing for the past 15 years .
+It then comes as a further surprise that despite how cautious Japanese culture normally is regarding safety in most aspects of daily life, in comparison to North America there seems to be less proactive effort here for the prevention and control of bear attacks.
 This is partially due to the rarity of sightings on popular hiking trails.
-Ask the expats and locals who live here, and most will tell you that they've never seen a bear, or that the bears simply run away, that you have nothing to worry about, or you just need to wear a bear bell.
+Ask the expats and locals who live here, and most of them will tell you that they've never seen a bear, that the bears simply run away, that you have nothing to worry about, or that you just need to wear a bear bell.
 They also point out that wild boar, hornets, and monkeys are much more likely to cause trouble while hiking.
 But what about the increase in sightings?
 What about the growth in bear population?
 What about the behavioural difference compared to bears in North America?
 And do the bear bells even work?
 This article will give an overview of the situation and try to remain objective in the risk assessment of hiking with bears in Japan.

-Asiatic black bears, also known as moon bears, will be the focus of this article as they are the ones which are found on the mainland and the Japanese Alps.
-Brown bears are only found in Hokkaido, and those precautions are the same for brown bears in other countries.
+Asiatic black bears, also known as moon bears, will be the focus of this article as they are the ones which are found on the mainland and in the Japanese Alps.
+Brown bears however are only found in Hokkaido, and those precautions are the same for brown bears in other countries.

 比 Comparing to North America